xlcnd/isbntools/CONTRIBUTING.md

 ## Important

-If you don't have experience in these issues, don't be put off by these requirements, see them as a learning opportunity.
+If you don't have experience with these issues, don't be put off by these requirements, see them as a learning opportunity.
 Thanks!